BWibo/3dcitydb-mkdocs/docs/citydb-tool/database.md

 ## Using argument files

-You can store the database connection options in an argument file and reference it in the command using the `@` symbol.
+You can also store the database connection options in an argument file and reference it in the command using the `@` symbol.
 The contents of the argument file are automatically expanded into the argument list.
 For more information on using argument files, refer to the section [here](cli.md#argument-files).